kanishka-linux/vinanti/README.md

 ### Motivation for writing the library

-Async/await is a great feature of python, but at the same time pretty confusing.
+Async/await is an amazing feature of python, but at the same time it is pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
 Besides, trying to use async functionality in a totally synchronous codebase is a recipe for disaster.
-So, I was thinking of async http request library in which developers don't have to write keywords like async/await, event_loop etc.., if they just want to make asynchronous url requests and **that too in mostly synchronous code**.
-So accordingly, this library has been designed with as simple api as possible that doesn't require using any async related keyword at the api-level, and everything about content will be handled by callback function.
+So, I was thinking of async http request library in which developers don't have to worry about async/await syntax at the api-level.., if all they want is to make asynchronous url requests and **that too in mostly synchronous code**.
+In the process of exploring this idea, I ended up writing experimental HTTP client for python (using existing libraries), that doesn't require any knowledge of async/await at the level of api.

 ### To whom can this library be useful?